 • Gym-Nast-iique (French)

 • Jenn Isbister’s Gymn.ca (Canada) … perhaps the original dedicated National site

 The Chrome browser offers automatic Google language Translate, one of the main reasons I use it.

 Last year and again this year I was astonished at the quality of communications out of USA Gymnastics and FIG. Those organizations have media people equal the best bloggers.
 In the past information from both was whitewashed — no bad news.
 But both have gotten increasingly open, over time.

-Great Britain did a terrific job too in 2013.
+British Gymnastics does a terrific job of communicating.
 Other nations, … not so much.
 I’m looking at you Canada. 🙂

 _____ AUDIO, PHOTO & VIDEO SITES:

 Gymnastike are the leaders in unique online VIDEO.